PROFESSIONAL SUMMARY

 TEACHING SUMMARY AND PHILOSOPHY

-Currently, I am lecturing for the Computer Information Systems department at Buffalo State College.
-Prior to this, I completed two terms with SUNY Geneseo as an Adjunct Lecturer for the Computer Science department.
-Research efforts focus on technology integration strategies for the Enterprise IT Infrastructure and include work in designing training seminars for Linux+, CCNA and MSCE certifications.
-I believe in the combination of theory and applied learning across multiple subject matters as a means for preparing the student for designing, implementing and supporting integrated IT infrastructures.
+Currently, I hold a full-time Lecturer position with the Computer Information Systems department at Buffalo State College.
+I have taught Computer Organization, E-Commerce Systems and Technologies, Programming For The Internet Environment, Operating Systems and Data Communications.
+I have also designed and taught a new course titled Enterprise Systems Design and Administration.
+Prior to this, I taught Programming in Application Software and Data Communications as an Adjunct Lecturer for the Computer Science department at SUNY Geneseo.
+This experience has allowed me to express my belief in the combination of theory and applied learning across multiple subject matters as a means for preparing the student for designing, implementing and supporting integrated IT infrastructures.

 COURSES TAUGHT